Search

 The second platform inside the van

-Because the van floor is lowered by a manufacturer, there is a second platform inside the vehicle.
-This can be difficult to use for walker users (and really, anyone with mobility issues) because they have to step up to the second platform to access seating.
+Because a manufacturer lowers the van floor, a second platform is inside the vehicle.
+This can be difficult for walker users (and anyone with mobility issues) because they have to step up to the second platform to access seating.

 Adding “stress” to the vehicle